 Businesses dedicated to IoT services are thriving, such as Awesense of Vancouver, which uses analytics to identify losses and overloaded lines on electrical distribution grids.

-Another example is the Calgary firm Ambyint Inc., who technology platform combines big data analytics, artificial intelligence and IoT is helping oil producers reduce operational and maintenance costs.
+Another example is the Calgary firm Ambyint Inc., whose technology platform combines big data analytics, artificial intelligence and IoT is helping oil producers reduce operational and maintenance costs.

 In the commercial realm, Marilyn Sanford, president of Pacifitech Media Systems (La Scala) in Vancouver, told Construction Business Magazine that structured wiring is a great opportunity for the electrical contractor to begin offering added value in the IoT realm.